pakeke-constructor/ideas/emergence.md

 ----------------

 [^1]: When I say that a player "Creates gameplay", I mean that the player executes actions, sets goals, or interacts with the game world in a way that the developer did not directly specify.
 For example, a chess player executing a discovered attack with their knight.
 The creators of chess did not "create" this mechanic, this mechanic was instead "created" by the players.

+[^2]: YES, we *could* easily hardcode it so that bullets shot by a player don't harm players.
+But this kinda goes against the point of emergent rulesets in the first place.
+The whole point of an emergent ruleset is so that the players can mesh with the rules in a creative fashion!
+If we put in restrictions like this, we are closing corridoors of opportunity.
+This situation where players can harm their allies?
+This can also be a GOOD situation, if you look at it a bit differently.
+Suddenly, friendly-fire is now a mechanic of the game; a mechanic that must be taken into account when approaching levels/situations.
+Also, fudging with the rules in this fashion is highly unintuitive from a player PoV.
+Why do my bullets not deal damage to my buddies, but crashing a car into my buddies does deal damage?
+If we want the player to understand our rules intuitively, fudging with rules like this is a bad idea.